Honest comparison

 AI Calling Agent (us) Smith.ai Ruby Receptionists Goodcall / Rosie

-↑ Prices and features are vendor public marketing claims as of 2026.
+Vendor public pricing as of 2026.
 Confirm against current vendor pricing pages before deciding.

-No tool is the right call for every business.
+No tool is right for every business.
 Here is the line we draw, in writing.

 AI calling agent wins for